fernando-ff/fernando-ff/README.md

 ## 😄 About me ##

-I started in IT with 17 years old throught the course" python para zumbis" by my old sister influence.
-After the course in my born a great curiosity "why the computer work? how they do it this?", so i decide to courser the BTI on UFRN, for solvig this curuosity.
+I started in IT with 17 years old throught the course" python para zumbis" by my old sister influence.After finishing the course I started to have more curiosity about the area, so with that in mind I decided to go to college and currently I am doing "BTI" course (Information Tecnology Bacherlor) at UFRN.

-During this walking i'm having the oportunity to contribute in amazing projects, like ProEIDI and AEDES, that make my adimiration for the area grow more and more.
+During this walking I'm having the oportunity to contribute in amazing projects, like ProEIDI and AEDES, where I can learn and also put in practice my skills.

 ## :sparkles: Skills ##